-Teaching Large Classes
+Teaching English to Large Classes

 Most teachers agree that teaching a small group of students is easier, more enjoyable, and less time consuming than teaching a large group.
 Unfortunately, due to budgets, space, or lack of teachers, many ESL schools only offer large classes.
 In some schools, large classes may consist of up to 50 or more students.
 While your class may look more like a University lecture hall, your job is not to lecture.
 Just like teaching a small class, you must come up with engaging activities that keep all of your students interested and participating with the goal of improving their communication skills.
 While there are numerous challenges when it comes to teaching large classes, there are many coping skills and activities that you can use to make your job easier.

 Advantages of Teaching Large Classes

 - High Energy: Classes with many students may be noisy, but they are also fun and exciting.

 - Timing: Classes go by quickly in a large class, and you will rarely catch yourself looking at the clock.
 You will regularly find yourself with extra activities that you did not complete that you can save and use in your next class.

 - Participation: There is always someone who is willing to answer questions even if they are just guessing.
 Make sure to take answers from a variety of students.

 - Fillers: Teachers have less need for fillers since core activities and lessons take longer to complete.

 Challenges of Teaching Large Classes

 - Intimacy: Remembering student's names can take a while.
 Teachers may feel that they do not get to know their students as well as they would like to.